-SECRET #5—USAA Lowballs Its Own Insureds on Uninsured Motorists and PIP Claims as Well
+SECRET #5—USAA Lowballs Its Own Insureds on Uninsured Motorists and PIP Claims

 If you are a USAA policyholder and need to file an uninsured or underinsured motorist claim, or turn in a PIP claim for your medical bills, you may think that USAA will make the process easier for you because you pay premiums and may even be a member of the military or a family member.

 THINK AGAIN.
 USAA—like other insurance companies—will often fight against these claims as well.
 Their patriotism ends with their profit margins.

 If you were in a hit and run accident or an uninsured driver hit you, you will still need to fight an uphill battle even though you are filing a claim with your own insurer.
 In some cases, you may even need to file a lawsuit against USAA if it refuses to offer the full amount of your uninsured motorist claim.